omrikiantman/gettingandcleaningdate/README.md

 # gettingandcleaningdate
-a repository for the getting and cleaning data course assignment
+a repository for the getting and cleaning data course assignment3